Huw F. Thomas, B.D.S., M.S., Ph.D.

 Interim Dean of Postgraduate Clinical Administration

-Robert Amato, D80, DG83, is the interim dean of postgraduate clinical administration and professor and chair of the Department of Endodontics at Tufts University School of Dental Medicine.
+Robert Amato, D80, DG83, is the interim dean of postgraduate clinical administration, Winkler Professor of Endodontics, and chair of the Department of Endodontics at Tufts University School of Dental Medicine.

 Dr. Amato received his DMD from TUSDM, graduating Cum Laude in 1980.
 He completed a General Practice Residency (GPR) at Rhode Island Hospital in 1981.
 After his GPR, he returned to Tufts for his residency in endodontics, receiving his certificate in 1983.